ateska/lumberjack-python/README.md

 The PoC dumps a separated JSON for every log event sent over the Lumberjack protocol from Winlogbeats and Filebeats.
 Other beats are likely supported as well b/c they all use libbeats and https://github.com/elastic/go-lumber but I haven't tested them (yet).

+SSL is not yet supported but it will be very simple to add (using TeskaLabs LogMan.io collector internal capabilities), including the SSL autodetection (so that people can mix encrypted and raw connections from Beats).

 Beats `output` configuration: